GordyD/js-aco/README.md

  - Go to `http://localhost:8080`
  - To increase problem size set query param `nodes` to an Integer
  - To use a different seed set query param `seed` to a String or Number

+## Further Work

+I intend to:
+ - add other ACO algorithms to this library
+ - add further support for more formats of TSP problems found in [TSPLib](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/)
+ - provide greater interactivity with visualisations